-The Warriors are facing a lot of difficult questions this season.
-One that pops up very frequently, however, is the question of what to do with David Lee, a decent player with a massive contract.
+The Warriors were facing a lot of difficult questions this season.
+One that pops up very frequently, however, was the question of what to do with David Lee, a decent player with a massive contract.
 Many have suggested trading him, but one can only imaging it will be hard for other teams to accommodate such a large contract.

 With that being said, there are certain players at the power forward and center spots that would just be great additions to the Warriors’ roster.
 It may be unforeseeable, and unlikely to happen, but these players would certainly benefit the Warriors in some sort of way.

 John Henson: *Deal Would Obviously Involve Other Players*